Postgraduate Course: Introduction to Science Communication and Public Engagement (BIME11080)

 2. Written assignment (60% of the total mark)"

 |No Exam Information

 On completion of this course, the student will be able to:

-- To critically review, consolidate and extend knowledge of the drivers and contexts of science communication and public engagement in contemporary society.
+- To equip students with an understanding of the role of science communication and public engagement in contemporary society.

-- Critical engagement with questions and challenges on concepts, tools and methods used in science communication and public engagement.
+- To introduce students to concepts, tools and methodologies used in science communication and public engagement.